XIA1900/SE/Sprint1.md

 ## Implemented Some Functions

+Implementation of Sprint1 is in "SmallDemo", later we will use "GFBackend" as formal version of backend

 - Load Configuration for different components
   - load configuration information from yaml file when starting server